alextwothousand/paste.bork.pw/README.md

 Run `pip install requirements.txt`.

 ### Notes
 This isn't fully complete but I will get around to completing this, along with a UI overhaul.
-The main functionality certainly does work though.
+The main features (pasting, sharing, deleting, etc) works perfectly though.